Trendix (TRDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Trendix Historical Price

-According to the latest data gathered on Trendix live price page, the current price of Trendix is 0.00733681USD.
-The circulating supply of Trendix(TRDX) is 100.00M TRDX , giving it a market capitalization of $729.91K.
+According to the latest data gathered on Trendix live price page, the current price of Trendix is 0.00650159USD.
+The circulating supply of Trendix(TRDX) is 100.00M TRDX , giving it a market capitalization of $650.16K.

 The Trendix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.